authelia/authelia/docs/configuration/identity-providers/oidc.md

 nav_order: 2
 ---

-# OpenID Connect

 **Authelia** currently supports the [OpenID Connect] OP role as a [beta](#beta) feature.
 The OP role is the [OpenID Connect] Provider role, not the Relaying Party or RP role.
 This means other applications that implement the [OpenID Connect] RP role can use Authelia as an authentication and authorization backend similar to how you may use social media or development platforms for login.

 The Relaying Party role is the role which allows an application to use GitHub, Google, or other [OpenID Connect]